DESTINATION ITINERARIES

 DAY 8

 • Explore the picturesque medieval city of Bern.
-Depart later in the afternoon to Zurich.
+Then leave late afternoon to Zurich.
 (2-hr. drive)

 • Enjoy Bern’s historical city center.
 Visitors can discover cultural venues, restaurants and bars and specialty shops.
 Bern is a compact city, and its layout makes it easy for visitors to explore on foot.
 The well-preserved old town is pedestrian-friendly.

 • Bern has a special relationship with bears, and the Bear Park (Bärenpark) is a popular attraction.
-Visitors can observe bears in a natural habitat setting along the banks of the River Aare.
-It's an enjoyable experience to see these magnificent creatures up close.
+Visitors can watch bears by the River Aare in their natural habitat.
+Seeing them up close is an unforgettable experience.

 • Overnight: Zurich.